Jin Yong: Education

 Cha was admitted to the Department of Foreign Languages at the Central University of Political Affairs in Chongqing.
 Cha later dropped out of the school.
 He took the entrance exam and gained admission to the Faculty of Law at Soochow University, where he majored in international law with the intention of pursuing a career in the foreign service.

-In 2005, Cha applied at Cambridge University for a doctorate in Asian Studies, which he obtained in 2010.
-In 2009, Cha applied for another doctorate in Chinese literature at Peking University, which he earned in 2013.
+In 2005, Cha applied at the University of Cambridge for a doctorate in Asian Studies, which he obtained in 2010.
+In 2009, Cha enrolled in another doctoral program in Chinese literature at Peking University but never graduated.